 Do you own rental properties, fix-n-flip homes, invest in property, or even improve and redevelop real estate?
 If a significant amount of your time and energy goes into real estate in exchange for some level of income, there’s a crucial tax strategy you don’t want to miss: qualifying as a real estate professional.

-Even if you’re not putting For Sale signs in front yards and hosting open houses every weekend, you may be able to qualify as a real estate professional in the IRS’ eyes.
+Even if you’re not putting For Sale signs in front yards and hosting open houses every weekend, you may be able to qualify with the real estate professional status in the IRS’ eyes.
 That will allow you to achieve a significant tax advantage: deducting passive losses.

 Just how important is this real estate professional qualification?

 Once you qualify as a real estate professional, you’ll be able to deduct passive losses and circumvent the Net Investment Income Tax.

 For instance, if you have a rental property that produced a $10,000 loss (on paper) last year, you may not be able to utilize that loss when it comes tax time because you earn more than $150,000.
 But if you can qualify as a real estate professional, that $10,000 passive loss can be deducted from ordinary income when it’s time to file your taxes.